sgandhi797/project-python-customer-segmentation-churn-prediction/README.md

-# 👥 Customer Segmentation & Churn Prediction (E-Commerce)
+# 👥 Customer Segmentation & Churn Prediction (Python Project)

 > This project leverages Python to perform customer segmentation using RFM (Recency, Frequency, Monetary) analysis and predicts customer churn using machine learning techniques.
 The analysis is based on e-commerce transaction data.